gaultier/blog/cross-platform-timers.md

 Title: The missing API for cross-platform timers
-Tags: Unix, Signals, C, Linux, FreeBSD, illumos, MacOS, Windows, OpenBSD, NetBSD, Timers
+Tags: Unix, Signals, C, Linux, FreeBSD, Illumos, MacOS, Windows, OpenBSD, NetBSD, Timers
 ---

-Most serious programs will need to trigger some action at a delayed point in time, often repeateadly: set timeouts, clean up temporary files or entries in the database, send keep-alives, garbage-collect unused entities, etc. All while doing some work in the meantime.
+Most serious programs will need to trigger some action at a delayed point in time, often repeatedly: set timeouts, clean up temporary files or entries in the database, send keep-alives, garbage-collect unused entities, etc. All while doing some work in the meantime.
 A blocking `sleep` won't cut it!
-For example, Javascript has `setTimeout`.
+For example, JavaScript has `setTimeout`.
 But how does it work under the hood?
 How does each OS handle that?

 Lately I found myself in need of doing just that, repeatedly sending a keep-alive to a remote peer in some network protocol, in C. And I wanted to do it in a cross-platform way.
 And to my surprise, I could not find a (sane) libc function or a syscall to do so, that is the same on all Unices!